tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LessonPlan.md

   ![github-download](Images/github-download.png)

 * Unzip, or decompress, the ZIP file.
-Then, access the extracted git repository folder via the command line by performing a `cd` command to change directory inside the folder.
+Then, access the extracted git repository folder via the command line by performing a `cd` command to change the directory inside the folder.
 Use the `ls` command with the `-l` parameter to display the folder's contents in list format.

   ![terminal-git-repository](Images/terminal-git-repository.png)